veliovgroup/Meteor-Files/docs/constructor.md

     if (this.userId) {
       var user = this.user();
       if (user.profile.role === 'admin') {
-        // Allow upload only if
+        // Allow removal only if
         // current user is signed-in
         // and has role is `admin`
         return true;